Ahmedmmahdys/ros2_ws/README.md

 This repository is already structured as a ROS 2 Humble workspace.
 Clone (or copy) it into the location where you normally keep workspaces—e.g.
-`~/ros2_ws`—then run the usual `colcon` commands from the repository root.
+`~/ros2_ws`—then run the usual `colcon` commands from the repository root (the directory that contains this `README.md` and the `src/` folder).
 The workspace contains two ROS 2 Humble packages that work together to sequence wall and column panel pick-and-place motions for a crane using only the IFC GUID, the panel's pick position, the placement target position, and the panel chain's `NEXT` linkage.